sebw/blog-old.wains.be/index.md

 In the same vein of automation at a personal level, I'm a huge fan of **[Automagic]** on Android, and **[Alfred]** on Mac, and hackable connected objects like WeMo devices.

 My work environnement is based on Fedora with **[i3]** tiling window manager, running as a KVM on a libvirt RHEL7 host.
 I'm a die-hard shortcut keyboard user.

+I talked about [SaltStack] at [Jeudis du Libre] conference.
+Check my Github for the decks.

 ## Why a wiki?